brimstonetrader/archive/dtblogentry2.md

 9. Currently, the NPCs wander around the various towns according to a script that relies on "Waypoints".
 These are coordinates which are randomly cycled between, and the NPCs walk in straight lines from one to the next.
-I added this script to the NPCs in the river scene, and feel confident working more with it if I need to.
+I added this script to the NPCs in a few scenes where they were still, arranging the waypoints.

 11. Initially, the game merely displayed the score on completion.
 I added a dictionary to the GameManager method which tracks the articles selected as true, and displays a single string containing all of them on the last page of the